Woman watering flowers on a sunny balcony.

 Starting a small garden might be a massive chore for some.
 However, if you take a systematic approach and remember a few things in mind, you will realize that the job is easy.
 Eventually, you will see that your efforts will pay off whenever you see the table filled with fresh and delicious harvests.

-Indeed, gardening can be a rewarding job even for beginners; however, you must remember that there is an art in doing it well.
-You can find a mountain of good information and advice from the available experts on the internet.
+Indeed, gardening can be a rewarding job even for beginners.
+However, you must remember that there is an art to doing it well.
+The Internet offers a wealth of good information and advice from experts.

-One of the important ways to improve your garden is to pay close attention to how the plants will grow.
-Take note of your successes and failures in a garden journal or notebook.
+One important way to improve your garden is to closely examine how the plants grow.
+Record your successes and failures in a garden journal or notebook.
 Drawing a garden will help you remember where things were growing.

 Similarly, note-taking will help you prevent mistakes and ensure that you will have good results in the future.
 For example, you can write down the names of different vegetable entries.
 You can compare them yearly to know which vegetables thrive well in your garden.